Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/README.md

 -->

 ## The following scripts will help you:
-* Device discovery of sensortag devices
+* Device discovery for sensortag devices
 * Test the connectivity of sensortag devices
 * Run the BLE sample application on Intel NUC
 * Receive messages from your IoT hub